 In addition to towing, Allstate roadside assistance includes jump starts, fuel delivery, lockout services and tire changes.
 To add Allstate roadside assistance to your policy, log into your online account or call Allstate customer service.

 Yes, Allstate offers gap insurance for approximately $20 per six-month policy.
-Allstate gap insurance pays the difference between a totaled car’s value and the policyholder’s loan or lease balance, including the collision or comprehensive deductible up to $1,000.
+Allstate gap insurance pays the difference between your car’s actual cash value and your remaining loan or lease balance if the vehicle is stolen or totaled.
+You will not be responsible for paying a deductible.

-Allstate gap insurance is usually a better investment than purchasing this coverage from a dealership, where the cost is often rolled into your loan and charged interest.
-And you can cancel Allstate gap insurance once your car is worth more than your loan or lease balance.… read full answer
+Allstate gap insurance is usually a better investment than purchasing this coverage from a … read full answerdealership, where the cost is often added to your loan/lease balance and charged interest.
+You can cancel Allstate gap insurance once your car is worth more than your loan or lease balance.

 Allstate is so cheap because the company offers a wide variety of discounts that almost anyone can get.
 A minimum coverage policy from Allstate costs an average of $48 per month, and Allstate premiums can be made even cheaper by taking advantage of discounts such as paid-in-full discount and anti-theft device discount.
 Plus, Allstate rewards customer loyalty with discounts for insuring more than one car and bundling multiple policies, such as home and auto.… read full answer